merenlab/merenlab.org/opportunities/index.md

 ## Visiting Scientists

-We often welcome visiting scientists for short- or long-term research stays, and HIFMB offers a great environment to learn from a wide range of scientists with distinct backgrounds who focus on marine systems.
+We often welcome visiting scientists for short- or long-term research stays.
+HIFMB offers a great environment to learn from a wide range of scientists with distinct backgrounds who focus on marine systems.

-You can find a list of past visitors of our group [at the end of this page](/people/#visitors)).
-If you are interested in spending time in our group for art or science collaborations, please get in touch with any of the [members](/people/) of our group to start the conversation.
+You can find a list of past visitors of our group [here](/people/#visitors), and if you are interested in spending time with us for art or science collaborations, please get in touch with any of the [members](/people/) of our group to start the conversation.

 ## Post-doctoral Researchers

-We are always interested in hearing from motivated post-doctoral researchers who wish to join our group.
-We would love to hear from you if our [research interests](/research/) resonate with yours.
+We are always interested in hearing from motivated post-doctoral researchers who wish to work with us.
+We would love to hear from you if our [interests](/publications/) or general [philosophy](https://merenlab.org/research/) in science resonate with yours.
 Germany offers several excellent funding mechanisms for post-doctoral researchers:

 - **[Alexander von Humboldt Research Fellowship](https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship)** — for international researchers of all disciplines to carry out long-term research in Germany.
 - **[Marie Sk&#322;odowska-Curie Individual Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships)** — EU-funded fellowships for researchers moving to a new country, including Germany.